 Intellectual disability treatment

-Intellectual Disability (ID) treatment is a likely scenario that speech language pathologists will encounter during the course of their careers.
+Intellectual Disability (ID) treatment is a likely scenario that speech-language pathologists will encounter during the course of their career.

 An estimated 1 to 3% of the population has an Intellectual Disability, which is considered a neurodevelopmental disorder.
 In addition to cognitive delays, language disorders are one characteristic of individuals with an Intellectual Disability.